capactio/capact/cmd/cli/docs/capact_action_delete.md

       --name-regex string   Deletes all Actions whose names are matched by the given regular expression.
 To check the regex syntax, read: https://golang.org/s/re2syntax
   -n, --namespace string    Kubernetes namespace where the Action was created (default "default")
       --phase string        Deletes Actions only in the given phase.
 Supported only when the --name-regex flag is used.
 Allowed values: INITIAL, BEING_RENDERED, ADVANCED_MODE_RENDERING_ITERATION, READY_TO_RUN, RUNNING, BEING_CANCELED, CANCELED, SUCCEEDED, FAILED
+      --timeout duration    Maximum time during which the deletion process is being watched, where "0" means "infinite".
+Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h". (default 10m0s)
+  -w, --wait                Waits for the deletion process until it finish or the defined "--timeout" occurs. (default true)
 ```

 ### Options inherited from parent commands